Top 7 Best Solar Companies in Oregon (2023 Reviews)

 Finally, you’ll want to be prepared to choose the best solar panel installation company possible, as not all solar companies are created equal.
 You should be on the lookout for companies offering “free solar panels,” which is really just a marketing tactic to get you to sign a solar lease or power purchase agreement (PPA).
 Solar leases should generally be avoided, as they don’t provide the same benefits — like boosted home value, massive savings and the federal tax credit — that buying or financing your panels would.
 Unfortunately, there have been many solar scams reported throughout Oregon.
 Some companies operating in Oregon — including Solar Partner Inc., Solar America and Quantum Solar — have been found to offer incentives that don’t really exist in an effort to get business.5 There have also been reports of an illegitimate company named “Portland Solar Energy Department” that tries to get solar contracts signed but never actually installs systems.
 To avoid these scams and others, it’s best only to work with a vetted and reputable solar installer with a history of positive customer reviews.

 For most Oregon homeowners, installing solar panels will be an expensive endeavor that is well worth the investment.
 However, while most Oregonians will save large sums of money by converting to solar, solar panels aren’t suitable for every home or every budget.
 It’s important to be able to assess your home’s solar viability before you commit to this renewable energy source.
-Some things you’ll want to take into consideration include your monthly energy consumption, your total system cost, the system size you need for your home, shading on your roof, and more.
+Some things you’ll want to take into consideration include your monthly energy consumption, your total system expense, the system size you need for your home, shading on your roof, and more.
 We suggest getting in touch with a reliable and experienced solar installer in your area to help you decide if going solar is a good investment for you and your home.

 At EcoWatch, we’re pleased to get questions regularly from Oregon homeowners about the potential savings solar can bring them.
 Below are some of the things we get asked most often, along with our responses.
+If you have specific questions that aren’t answered here, reach out to our team of solar experts at firstname.lastname@example.org.

 The average solar panel payback period in Oregon is 14 years, and most homeowners have an estimated payback period of between 11 and 17 years.
 If you estimate your payoff timeline at longer than 17 years but under 25 years, you’ll still save money with your system, but your ROI will be lower than average.
 With a payback period of over 17 years, you’ll just need to decide if going solar makes sense with your financial situation.

 In most cases, yes, installing solar panels will save you a significant amount of money in Oregon.
 The average homeowner in Oregon spends around $102.32 per month on electricity.
-With Oregon’s great net metering program, you could eliminate your energy bills entirely, which means you could save around $1,228 per year in energy costs.
+With Oregon’s great net metering program, you could eliminate your energy bills entirely, which means you could save around $1,228 per year in energy bills.
 After your system pays for itself, it’s expected to save you an additional $15,648 over the remaining lifespan of the equipment.

 Yes, solar panels will cause your property value to increase, as long as you buy the panels using cash or a solar loan.
 The estimated value increase from going solar, according to Zillow, is around 4.1%, which comes out to an average bump in the value of approximately $20,891 in Oregon.
 Oregon also offers a property tax exemption for solar equipment, which means this value increase won’t cause your property taxes to go up.